MadibaGroup/2024-zkFBA/K Drafts/Rust_Result_Full.md

 Why it doesn't leak anything: the clearing receipt already discloses these scalars no matter which approach you take.
-A shuffle argument would still need to open the same values at the end -- it would just spend extra KZG commitments and pairing checks proving that a separately-committed 0/1 polynomial is *consistent* with `c`/`d`/`p*`, without changing what gets revealed.
+A shuffle argument would still need to open the same values at the end, it would just spend extra KZG commitments and pairing checks proving that a separately-committed 0/1 polynomial is *consistent* with `c`/`d`/`p*`, without changing what gets revealed.
 Individual `B(X)`/`A(X)` values are